Dexalot/dexalot-docs/docs/apiv2/RestApi.md

 #### Description

-All orders belonging to the trader signature can be fetched using this endpoint
+All orders belonging to the trader signature can be fetched using this endpoint.
+If period parameters are not provided this endpoint will default to last 30 days.

 #### Query Parameters